RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

 - Topic 5.5 Discharge by frustration
   - DEFINITION
     - National Carriers Ltd v Panalpina (Northern) Ltd [1981] AC 675
-      - ‘Frustration of a contract takes place when there supervenes an event (without default of either party) and for which the contract makes no sufficient provision) which so significantly changes the nature (not merely the expense or onerousness) of the outstanding contractual rights and/or obligations from what the parties could reasonably have contemplated
+      - 'Frustration of a contract takes place when there supervenes an event (without default of either party) and for which the contract makes no sufficient provision) which so significantly changes the nature (not merely the expense or onerousness) of the outstanding contractual rights and/or obligations from what the parties could reasonably have contemplated
-      - The law declares both parties to be discharged from further performance.’
+      - The law declares both parties to be discharged from further performance.'
   - NATURE OF CONTRACTUAL PROMISES
     - Paradine v Jane (1646) Aleyn 26
       - when the party by his own contract creates a duty or charge upon himself, he is bound to make it good, if he may, notwithstanding any accident by inevitable necessity, because he might have provided against it by his contract.
-    - ‘Absolute contract’ rule.
+    - 'Absolute contract' rule.
     - To avoid liability for failure to perform:
       -  Do not make absolute promises.
       -  Include an exclusion clause.